Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Mode structure of the unstable shell

-I now turn to the unstable shell itself.
-A detailed linear or nonlinear analysis of the shell, requiring spatio-temporal information about the layer, is beyond the scope of this Letter, where the focus is on linking turbulence to the baroclinicity generated in the layer.
-It is clear from the preceding analysis, and explicitly shown in the right sub-panels of \autoref{fig:vort_baro_slices}, that the layer is closely traced by $\baro$.
-Therefore, the pure $\baro$ spectrum, $\PB(k)$, can be used to characterize the $k$-space structure of the layer.

-I plot $\PB(k)$ in the bottom panel of \autoref{fig:spectra}, averaged and normalized in the same way as the previous spectra. $\PB(k)$ follows a $\propto k^{3/2}$ power law across a broad range of scales.
-In fluctuating dynamo theory, such a spectrum (the \citealt{Kazantsev1968} spectrum) is associated with an underlying folded geometry, where gradients pile up on small scales, producing folds in the layer down to the grid scale.
-The $k^{3/2}$ power law also corresponds to the mode growth rate, $\gamma(k) \propto k^{3/2}$, of the nonlinear \citet{Vishniac1994_thin_shell} instability \citep{McLeod2013_simulations_of_the_nonlinearVish}.
-Hence, if the layer is initially uniformly perturbed, after a short time—when $\exp{ \gamma t } \approx \gamma t + \cdots$—the \citet{Vishniac1994_thin_shell} instability would be expected to drive the layer toward a $\propto k^{3/2}$ spectrum.
-This interpretation remains tentative, and I now turn to a more qualitative analysis.
+A detailed linear or nonlinear analysis of the shell, requiring spatio-temporal information about the layer, is beyond the scope of this Letter, where the focus is on linking turbulence to the $\baro$ generated in the layer and characterizing the layer itself.
+It is clear from the preceding analysis, and explicitly shown in the right sub-panels of \autoref{fig:vort_baro_slices}, that the layer is closely traced by intense $|\baro|$.
+Therefore, the pure $\baro$ spectrum, $\PB(k)$ (\autoref{eq:ps_b}), can be used to characterize the $k$-space structure of the layer.
+I plot $\PB(k)$ in the bottom panel of \autoref{fig:spectra}, ensemble averaged and normalized in the same way as the previous spectra. $\PB(k)\propto k^{3/2}$ across a broad range of $k$.
+In fluctuating dynamo theory, such a spectrum (the \citealt{Kazantsev1968} spectrum) is associated with an underlying folded geometry, where gradients pile up on small scales, producing folds in the layer down to the diffusion scale \citep{Schekochihin2004_dynamo,Kriel2022_kinematic_dynamo_scales,Kriel2025_SSD,Galishnikova2022_saturation_and_tearing,Kriel2025_nonlinear_dynamo}.
+For the \citet{Vishniac1983_overstability} overstability, driven by the mismatch in direction of the interior $\partial_r P$ on the shell and the exterior ram pressure across the shock, the fastest growing mode is of order the thin shell thickness, $k_{\rm max} \sim 1/\delta \xi_r$.
+Hence, with the spectrum peaking at high-$k$ this may indicate that $k_{\rm max}$ is close the grid-scale, which is expected without any explicit viscosity \citep{Badjin2021_SNR_instabilities}.